stackshadow/mgtt/README.md

 All the other broker, that i checked, are complicated to read/understand.
 This broker should be easy and understandable with some extra sugar

-And now i found out, that for QoS-2 the "specification" not suit my needs:
-- The PUBCOMP is sended to the publisher when the broker publish the message to an subscriber
-- For the Publisher, the protocol ends and the message is treated as received
-- But i really want to know if the QoS-2-Message was delivered
-- So MGTT is waiting that an client send back PUBREC

 ![Flow Diagram for QoS2](docs/assets/QoS2.png)

 ## Features